-The Carbon Credentials Crown Estate data programme includes 100% of directly managed properties and can extend to additional assets as required by certain reporting requirements, which extends the boundary of properties to be included.
+The Carbon Intelligence Crown Estate data programme includes 100% of directly managed properties and can extend to additional assets as required by certain reporting requirements, which extends the boundary of properties to be included.

-Operationally, the organisation is split into the following portfolios:

-Central London and Regional
+Operationally, the organisation is split into the following portfolios: Central London (Regent Street and St James's and Residential), Regional and The Windsor Estate.